Magic Adventures of Mumfie

-Magic Adventures of Mumfie (full on-screen title: Britt Allcroft's Magic Adventures of Mumfie) is a British animated children's television series and movie, inspired by the Mumfie books written and illustrated by Katharine Tozer (1907–1943).
+Magic Adventures of Mumfie (full on-screen title: Britt Allcroft's Magic Adventures of Mumfie) is an animated children's television series and movie, inspired by the six Mumfie books written and illustrated by British author Katharine Tozer (1907–1943).
 The first series in 1994, spanning one continuous storyline, has a music score containing more than 20 songs.
-The series was created by Britt Allcroft (the creator of Thomas & Friends and its US debut, Shining Time Station), produced by The Britt Allcroft Company, narrated by American actor Patrick Breen and directed by John Laurence Collins.
+The series was created by Britt Allcroft (the creator of Thomas & Friends and its US debut, Shining Time Station), produced by The Britt Allcroft Company, narrated by American actor Patrick Breen and directed by John Laurence Collins, with animation produced in Toronto at Phoenix Animation Studios.
 Mumfie was first seen in the United States on the Fox Kids Network from 1995 to 1996, as part of The Fox Cubhouse.
 The second and third series debuted on the Fox Family Channel.
 79 episodes were produced.
 The worldwide rights have reverted to Britt Allcroft.